 - Kidney disease

 Behavior-wise, these dogs may show fear, anxiety, aggression, and difficulty in bonding with humans due to their lack of early socialization.

 The largest red flag is purchasing from a pet store.
 Many pet stores, unless under contract with a humane society or dog rescue, will have puppies from a puppy mill.
 Stores in malls are most known for this.

 A huge red flag to watch out for is puppies that are extremely overpriced.
 Take a look at these tips:

 - If you go to the mall and see the most adorable Corgi puppy, ask how much she is.
 In puppy mill cases, these puppies can sell for up to $5,000 per puppy!

 - If you ask to meet the parents, and they say the parents are not able to be seen, this is a red flag.

-- Giving a puppy away at an extremely young age: Some puppy mills adopt puppies at as early as six weeks old!
+- Giving a puppy away at an extremely young age: Some puppy mills adopt puppies at as early as five or six weeks old!

 Puppy mills operate with one main goal: to produce and sell as many puppies as possible, often at the expense of the dogs’ welfare.
 As potential pet owners, the power lies with us to conduct thorough research, ask the right questions, and choose not to support this cruel industry.
 By opting to adopt rather than shop, we can collectively make a significant impact on the demand for puppy mills and prevent adding to this ongoing issue.